aquarist-labs/aquarium/doc/project-plan/aquarium-project-plan.rst

 Project Vision
 ~~~~~~~~~~~~~~

-The Aquariums project is designed to deliver FreeNAS for enterprise,
+The Aquarium project is designed to deliver a Ceph-based appliance for
-built on on industry standard scripts, tools, and frameworks (lightweight,
+enterprise, built on on industry standard scripts, tools, and frameworks
-modern CI, no OBS, etc.) as an open source alternative to NetApp and EMC.
+(lightweight, modern CI, lightweight build system, etc.) as an open source
+alternative to NetApp and EMC.

 Aquariums has the following: